The #1 Diet for Fibromyalgia

 I know I did.

-For years, I searched for the diet—the one magical way of eating that would finally take away the pain, fatigue, brain fog, and flares.
-I tried elimination diets, superfoods, supplements, strict protocols, and other “miracle” programs online.
+For years, I searched for a “fibromyalgia-supportive” diet, trying to find something that would finally take away the pain, fatigue, brain fog, and flares.

 And after more than 25 years living with fibromyalgia, here’s the truth:

-There is no single “#1 diet” for fibromyalgia.
-But there is a way of eating that consistently supports healing.
-And it starts with understanding what’s really driving fibromyalgia symptoms.
+While there may not be a #1 single diet for fibromyalgia, there is definitely a way of eating that consistently supports healing, and it’s backed by science.
+It begins with understanding what’s really driving fibromyalgia symptoms.

-Your brain and body become stuck in a state of heightened sensitivity, which scientists call central sensitization.
+The brain and body become stuck in a state of heightened sensitivity.
 Pain signals are amplified.
 Stress hormones stay elevated.
 Sleep becomes disrupted.
 Inflammation quietly builds.
 Energy production drops.

 While food alone does not cure this, food can support fibromyalgia symptoms by: